 A great number of attractions are filled into the space of this old city.
 York is only a two-hour train ride away from London.

-One of the most popular sites in the universe, Stonehenge is comprising of earthworks encompassing a circular setting of enormous standing stones in southwest England.
+One of the most popular sites in the universe, Stonehenge comprises earthworks encompassing a circular setting of enormous standing stones in southwest England.
 It is additionally home to probably the most important Neolithic and Bronze Age finds and structures in the UK, and contains nearly 200 planned landmarks.

 Stonehenge was underlying three phases.
 The primary stage, worked in roughly 3100 B.C, was the first Henge.
 It consisted of a round ditch, an earthen bank, and Aubrey openings.
 Aubrey openings are round pits in the chalk layer of the earth that are around one meter wide.
 Experts accept that the pits were utilized in religious functions or for entombments.
 The site was neglected not long after the finishing of this first stage, and it was not utilized for over 1000 years.